klmcwhirter/oci-shared-images/README.md

 > Although I currently am [patching distrobox-export](./distrobox-export-1.8.1.2.patch) to add support for multiple container managers,
 > as of Aug 2025 I have gotten word from the distrobox project that they do not plan to support that feature.
 >
-> So the use of the patch should be considered deprecated and will be removed soon.
+> So the use of the patch should be considered deprecated and will be removed soon - when the next distrobox version is released.
 >
 > See [distrobox/issues/1758](https://github.com/89luca89/distrobox/issues/1758) for more.